kellyjonbrazil/jc-packaging/README.md

 # JC Packages
 `jc` is a command line tool to JSONify the output of dozens of commands and file types.
-For more information, please see the project on GitHub at https://github.com/kellyjonbrazil/jc
+For more information, please see the project on [GitHub](https://github.com/kellyjonbrazil/jc).

 ## Installing JC
 There are several ways to get `jc`.
 You can install via pip, deb or rpm packages, or by downloading the correct binary for your architecture and running it anywhere on your filesystem.